hraisinz/Problem-Solving/README.md

 * Check the given string is palindrome or not
 * Tree Recursion
 * Nested Recursion
+* Sum of natural number using iterative method

 Searching
 * Linear Search - Searching an element from an array